-Sandra lives with her mother.
-At home, duties include carrying water, teaching others and washing clothes.
+Sandra makes her home with her mother.
+Carrying water, teaching others and washing clothes are her household duties.
 Her mother is sometimes employed.
 There are 2 children in the family.

 Singing, telling stories and art are Sandra's favorite activities.
 In high school her performance is average and she also regularly attends church activities and Bible class.